Wednesday, September 24, 2025

 Each other day by day,

-No longer feeling odd about,
+No longer doubt or feel odd about,

 Each going our separate way.